Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Virginia Stats and Trends

-- Virginia has five wins against the spread in nine games this year.

-- The Cavaliers have yet to cover the spread this season when underdogs by 5.5 points or more.
+- This year, the Cavaliers are winless against the spread when entering a game as an underdog of 5.5 points or more.

-- Virginia's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Virginia's games this season have hit the over four times in eight opportunities (50%).

-- Virginia is 5-3 against the spread and 6-3 overall when the team amasses more than 371.1 yards.
+- In games that Virginia churns out over 371.1 yards, the team is 5-3 against the spread and 6-3 overall.

 - The Cavaliers have 13 giveaways this season, while the Fighting Irish have 17 takeaways .